jeffvance/kube_vol_provisioning/README.md

 ```

 ##Addendum
-To help automate the creation of a new RHGS volume and of the various YAML files, a script named *newvol.sh* is provided.
+To help automate the creation of a RHGS volume and the creation of the endpoints and persistent volume (pv) YAML files, a script named *newvol.sh* is provided.

 The *newvol.sh* script performs the following:

 * optionally creates a new gluster volume if the supplied volume does not exist
 in the trusted storage pool,
 * if the volume is new:
- * ensures that the underlying bricks are mounted on an xfs file system,
+ * ensures that the underlying bricks are mounted on an xfs file system.
- * creates and starts a new gluster volume,
+ * creates and starts a new gluster volume.
-* creates an endpoints  yaml file representing the glusterfs storage nodes,
+* creates an endpoints yaml file representing the glusterfs storage nodes.
+This file is named "*vname*-endpoints.yaml".
-* creates a persistent volume yaml file representing the new storage capacity,
+* creates a persistent volume (pv) yaml file representing the new storage capacity.
+This file is named "*vname*-pv.yaml".
 * executes kubectl to make the new storage visible to kubernetes.

 ### Usage: